Bearcat Academy Summer Experience Bridge Program

 What is the Bearcat Academy Summer Experience (BASE) Bridge Program?

 The BASE Bridge Program at UC Blue Ash College was created through a partnership with the college, Cincinnati Public Schools (CPS), GRAD Cincinnati, and Norwood High School.
-It is specifically for 2016 graduates from CPS and Norwood High School who plan to attend UC Blue Ash as a freshman this coming fall.
+It is specifically for 2017 graduates from CPS and Norwood High School who plan to attend UC Blue Ash as a freshman in fall 2017.

 Who is eligible to attend?

-- The program is designed for students from CPS or Norwood High School who have a minimum high school GPA of a 2.0 and test into developmental math and/or developmental English at UC Blue Ash (rather than testing into college-level math or English).
+- The program is designed for students from CPS or Norwood High School who test into developmental math and/or developmental English at UC Blue Ash College (rather than testing into college-level math or English).

 How will students benefit by attending?